CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/patterns.md

 ```

 **Secrets** behave much like ConfigMaps, but once created, they are stored in
-base64 encoded form and their contents are not displayed by default with the
+a _base64_ encoded form, and their contents are not displayed by default with the
-`oc describe` command.
-There is an example of a Secret in the Webhooks section.
+command `oc describe`.
+There is an example of a secret in the _Webhooks_ section.

 ## Webhooks

 Rahti supports Generic, GitHub, GitLab and Bitbucket webhooks.
 They are
 particularly useful in triggering builds.
-The syntax for BuildConfig is as
+The BuildConfig syntax:
-follows:

 ```yaml
 spec: